Houston Scaffolding Accident Attorneys

 Protection for Workers from Falls

-The basic mission of the OSHA is to implement regulations for the purpose of keeping workers safe at work.
+The basic mission of the OSHA is to implement regulations to keep workers safe at work.
 They do this by requiring employers to provide safe working conditions as far as it depends on them.
-When employers do not abide by these standards, they are willfully disregarding the safety of their employees, and can consequently be held liable in the event that one of their employees falls from scaffolding.
+When employers do not abide by these standards, they are willfully disregarding the safety of their employees, and can consequently be held liable if one of their employees falls from scaffolding.
 Employer negligence is one of the leading causes of workplace accidents.

 To view a complete list of OSHA fall protection standards, click the link.